kishoregunturu/trackrun/README.md

 This project was developed using Angular5, nodeJs, Boostrap 4 and firebase as backend technology.
 This project lets you draw your running/jogging routes to keep track of distance and run activity

+## Demo

+You can access the webiste through https://track-run.firebaseapp.com The webiste is responsive to all devices

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.